-They've already identified a vendor, but the cost of replacing 80 tires for wheelchairs
+They've already identified a vendor, but the cost of replacing 80

 is more than they can afford.
 Since the charity relies almost solely on donation, they're asking for help to raise $3,000 to purchase new tires for wheelchairs.
 The local sheriff's department in Leon County has graciously offered to install them at no cost to the organization, but they need to acquire them first.

 Honor Flight emphasizes the great need to provide this once in a lifetime opportunity to military veterans, allowing them to visit the World War II, Korean, and Vietnam Veterans War Memorials that have been raised in their honor.

 Around 10% of the world's population currently lives with a disability, and no one really knows how much of that is due to injuries incurred during wartime.
 Honor Flight tries to give back to those who have already given so much by bringing them back to the heart of the United States so they can visit their own memorials.